Women’s Center for Legal Aid and Counselling

 WCLAC has penned official submissions to the United Nations (U.N.) special rapporteurs on offences directly affecting women in Palestine.
 In June 2016, a report on Israeli night raids on Palestinian residencies highlighted the effects of night raids on women through 50 testimonies collected during the reporting period.
 The report noted that there was a direct correlation to night raids and the proximity of the location to Israeli settlements (illegal under international law) and checkpoints.
 The safety of settlers illegally occupying land in the Palestinian territory has forced Israeli military to act as a protector for them, increasing tensions, and leading to the implementation of fear tactics such as night raids and unlawful arrests.
 The psychological harm inflicted on women by these tactics is made blazingly apparent from the testimonies collected.

 In May 2017, WCLAC was invited to submit a report to the Special Rapporteur on human rights in the Palestinian territories on issues affecting Palestinian women in Jerusalem.
 During the reporting period 30 testimonies were collected; almost half of all testimonies involved night raids.
 WCLAC reported that the emotional and mental effect of night raids on women and their families was severe and sustained.
-Tensions are high between settlers within East Jerusalem (designated as Palestinian territory) who comprise 40% of the population of 50,000, meaning attacks are not uncommon and many women live in fear and insecurity.
+Tensions are high between settlers in East Jerusalem (Palestinian territory), who comprise roughly 40 percent of the East Jerusalem population of 540,000, and Palestinians, meaning attacks are not uncommon and many women live in fear and insecurity.
 Often, women report they are scared their children will be arrested for being in the wrong place at the wrong time.

 WCLAC has submitted a number of suggestions to the United Nation’s Committee on the Elimination of Discrimination against Women (CEDAW) for Israel’s 6th periodical review in 2016.
 Night raids were a prominent theme in the submission, noting that the frequency of raids had increased since the upsurge in violence in October 2015, and in that month alone 42% of testimonies claimed that soldiers made death threats.
 The submission urged that CEDAW include a section on night raids in its final report to Israel.
 Other issues directly affecting women included in the submission were the treatment of women’s rights defenders, the unlawful transfer of female prisoners outside of the occupied Palestinian territory, and the effect of Israel’s war in Gaza, including the enormous casualties and destruction of infrastructure, including water and sanitation structures.